luka533/StayManager/README.md

 - TailwindCSS
 - Supabase (Auth + Database)
 - React Query for data fetching and state management
+- React Router for routing
 - date-fns for date formatting
+- Recharts for displaying charts